 - Top the cheese with an enormous handful of crispy potato chips.

-- Put the second piece of bread, spread side down, on top of the pile of potato chips.
+- Put the second piece of bread, mayo side down, on top of the pile of potato chips.

 - With your hand, firmly press the whole sandwich down to crush the chips.